binier/tiny-typed-emitter/README.md

 }
 ```

-## No Overhead
-Library adds no overhead.
-All it does is it simply reexports renamed `EventEmitter`
-with customized typings.
-You can check **lib/index.js** to see the exported code.

 ## Compatible subclasses with different events

 The type of `eventNames()` is a superset of the actual event names to make